nmorrish/Edmondscorekeeper/README.md

 ## Notes on data structure and terminology

--A Match between 2 fighters covers the whole 60 second fight from start to end.
+ - A Match between 2 fighters covers the whole 60 second fight from start to end.
--Each exchange within a match is scored after calling halt.
+ - Each exchange within a match is scored after calling halt.
 There is no exchange limit.
--Exchanges are referred to as bouts in the code and DB (might change this later) -An Event encompasses all fights within a weapon category (longsword, rapier, mixed, etc) -Each event is split into rings.
+ - Exchanges are referred to as bouts in the code and DB (might change this later)
+ - An Event encompasses all fights within a weapon category (longsword, rapier, mixed, etc)
+ - Each event is split into rings.
--Matches are grouped by ring.
+ - Matches are grouped by ring.

 ## Implemented Features